 - Your water has broken, but contractions haven’t started.

 - Your baby needs medical treatment, but the risks of vaginal delivery are low.

-(If your baby is in immediate danger, we’ll do a cesarean delivery instead.)
+Unless there’s a medical risk to the parent or baby, all inductions are done after 39 weeks.
 There are several ways to induce labor.
 Your care team will decide which method to use based on the condition of your cervix.
 Sometimes, more than one method is used.

 If your cervix hasn’t started to ripen, we might: